supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.

-1. Log  in to WIN1 virtual machine as Azureuser Admin with the password as provided in the Environment tab.

-2. Go to https://aka.ms/lademo in your browser.
+1. Go to https://aka.ms/lademo in your browser.
 Log in with the ODL_User_Id Administrator credentials.

-3. Explore the available tables listed in the tab on the left side of the screen.
+1. Explore the available tables listed in the tab on the left side of the screen.

 1. In the query editor, enter the following query and select the **Run** button.
 You should see the query results in the bottom window.